Let's Celebrate Love AYSI365

 Stampin' Up!
 Supplies Used:

-It's Tuesday and time for a new challenge over at CAS Colours & Sketches.
-The lovely Nancy is hosting this month and our first challenge is a sketch challenge and I love this one:
+It's Tuesday and time for a new challenge over at CAS Colours & SketchesThis week's challenge is a sketch challenge and Nancy has asked that we add some corner detail along with a focal point and overlapping sentiment.

 Here's the low-down on today's card: